-Each set of composites demonstrates an anticyclonic wave breaking pattern in the jet exit region of the subtropical jet over the North Pacific.
-These wave breaking patterns can allow extratropical Rossby waves to project signals onto the ER wave mode in the equatorial waveguide.
+Each set of composites suggests circulation patterns favorable for extratropical wave intrusion into the tropics.
+These patterns can allow extratropical Rossby waves to project signals onto the ER wave mode in the equatorial waveguide.
 The interaction between the active convective phases of the resulting ER waves and the MJO helps to specify new locations of extratropical Rossby wave dispersion events into the midlatitudes from the tropics.
 Thus, interactions between the MJO, ER waves, and extratropical Rossby waves can form a feedback loop that might yield better empirical prediction of the global atmospheric circulation.